Héctor Vega (footballer, born 1967)

-Héctor Luis Vega Astudillo (born 13 December 1967) is a Chilean former professional footballer who played as a attacking midfielder for clubs in Chile, Peru and Ecuador.
+Héctor Luis Vega Astudillo (born 13 December 1967) is a Chilean former professional footballer who played as an attacking midfielder for clubs in Chile, Peru and Ecuador.

-Club career
+Career

 Vega was born in Pueblo Nuevo neighborhood from Iquique and played for the local club, Unión Pueblo Nuevo.

 A product of Deportes Iquique youth system, he made his debut in 1985.
 When the club was relegated to the second level of the Chilean football, in 1992 he moved to Peru and joined Deportivo Yurimaguas.
 In Peru, he also played for Deportivo Sipesa (1995) and Sport Boys (1996).
 To Deportes Iquique, he returned three times: 1993, 1997 and 2001.

 After playing for S.D.
 Quito, in 1999 he returned to Chile and joined Santiago Wanderers in the Primera B, getting promotion to the Primera División after the club was the runner-up of the season.
 His last club was Everton de Viña del Mar in 2002.